young-steveo/thrash/README.md

 So far I've handwritten a Lexer that's mostly complete.
 An AST parser is next, then I'll spit out some bytecode and write a simple VM to consume it.

+**NOTE:** The Rockstar spec is very young and constantly changing.
+This implementation may not always match the current spec until things settle down.

 ## Installation

 ```bash